prasanthsasikumar/holographic-breast-biomechanics/docs/source/beginner/terminal.rst

 Identifying running processes
 -----------------------------
 Use the `top` command to list the running programs (also known as a process).
-Each running process has an associated process id.
+Each running process has an associated process id (PID).

 .. image:: terminal/top.png
    :width: 600